adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 {% endhighlight %}

 If everything works, a executable file called bwa would be created.
 Then, we can add the program folder into the path to quick access bwa by running `export PATH=$PATH:<path>/<to>/<bwa>` (temporal) or modifying the path by defining it inside the _.bashrc_ file.

-The software we are going to use in the second section is ***Picard***.
-The software was develop by the Broad Institute and has an open-source license. _Picard_ contains a huge number of tools to manipulate high-throughput sequencing (HTS) data.
-In order to use the software we need _java-1.8_ installed.
-Read more and download from [here](https://broadinstitute.github.io/picard/) by clicking the first box of the right upper corner (Latest Jar Release).

 The software we are going to use in the thirs section are ***Samtools*** and ***IGV***.
 Download the _Samtools_ from [here](http://www.htslib.org/).
 To install the software, move it to the folder of your interest and run: